 Assisted Living facilities have different sizes.
-The majority of the facilities across the U.S. are small, which are also referred to as Residential Care Homes (6-Bed Homes) that provide senior care in a home-like setting.
+Majority of the Assisted Living facilities are small, which are also referred to as Residential Care Homes (house-looking properties) that provide senior care in a home-like setting.
 This type of assisted living have 6 senior residents or less and typically have a "1 Caregiver to 3 Resident" ratio.
 There are also those large Assisted Living Communities (large hotel or resort-looking properties) that provide daily activities and social interaction among their senior residents.
 These large assisted living communities have 25 or more residents and typically a "1 Caregiver to 8 Resident" ratio.

 Typically, seniors who are alert, independent and do not require 24 hour medical assistance consider assisted living as the best senior care option.
-Residents in these facilities usually need help with one or more Activities of Daily Living (ADLs).
+Residents of assisted living facilities and communities usually need help with one or more Activities of Daily Living (ADLs).
 Seniors in assisted living facilities enjoy being socially and physically active without having to worry too much about responsibilities.

 Assisted living facilities offer meal service, personal care assistance, housekeeping, transportation service, social activities and pleasure trips.
 Basic medical services such as medication assistance, medical records maintenance and monthly wellness check-ups may also be available.

-Senior activities and programs in assisted living facilities may vary depending on the actual size of the facility.
-Usually, large Assisted Living Communities offer a wider range of senior activities and programs as they have more senior participants.
+Senior activities and programs in assisted living facilities may vary depending on the actual size of the Assisted Living facility.
+Usually, large Assisted Living facilities offer a wider range of senior activities and programs as they have more senior participants.
 Read Types of Senior Care Services In Assisted Living to learn more.

 The average cost of Assisted living across the U.S is $3348 per month.
-The costs can typically range from $1426 per month to as much as $6532 (or more) per month.
+The assisted living cost can range from $1426 per month to as much as $6532 (or more) per month.

-The monthly fee for Assisted living may vary depending on the location, level of care needs and size of the Assisted Living facility.
-The associated costs can be very expensive, that iss why it is very important to plan and prepare for your aging loved one's future.
+The monthly fee for Assisted living may vary depending on the location, level of care needs and size of the Assisted Living facility or community.
+Assisted living costs can be very expensive, that's why it is important to plan and prepare for your aging loved ones future.

 If the senior is a war veteran and/or a spouse of war veteran, he or she might be able to get pension from the Veterans Administration to help pay for assisted living.
 This special pension is called VA Aid and Attendance Pension Program.
 Read VA Aid and Attendance For Assisted Living to learn more or contact your local VA regional office at 1-800-827-1000.

-Generally, Medicaid does not pay for Assisted Living but in some states, Medicaid may pay for a limited stay.
+Generally, Medicaid does not pay for Assisted Living but in some states, Medicaid may pay for a limited stay in an assisted living.
 Keep in mind though that you will have to qualify since Medicaid has very strict guidelines.
 Contact your local Medicaid office to learn more about your state’s Medicaid program.

 Assisted living facilities are regulated by the Department of Social Services and inspected by state officials.
 Every state has it’s own policies and guidelines.
-If the quality standards are not met, the state will not issue a license to the facility and if the facility is already licensed, the licensed will be revoked.
+If the quality standards are not met, the state will not issue a license to the assisted living facility or for existing care facilities, the assisted living licensed will be revoked.
 This helps ensure the quality of senior care services in all Assisted Living facilities.